 There’s nothing nicer than filling your home with fresh blooms from your cut flower garden.
 Whether you like more color, lots of greenery or a mix, having a separate space for cutting flower varieties in your garden space is ideal to not only create lovely homemade bouquets, but to also not spoil the display in your flower beds and borders!

-Growing your own flowers for arrangements is easier on your purse, and good for the environment, too, as it cuts down ‘flower-miles’.
-It is possible to have a year-round supply with spring, summer, autumn and winter choices.
+The perfect pastime, it's becoming a must in every flower loving home and growing your own flowers for arrangements is even easier on your purse, and good for the environment, too, as it cuts down ‘flower-miles’.
+Plus, it is possible to have a year-round supply with spring, summer, fall and winter choices too.
 Read on to find out how to plan and grow a cutting garden, how to get started, tips on flowers to include and how to make them last.

 - Improve soil with well-rotted compost or manure.

 - Remove all weeds, add in organic matter and rake the soil to a fine tilth.